learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 #Your code here
 ```

 > Comments: The rating features show little promise for adding predictive power towards the list_price.
 This diminishes worry concerning their high correlation.
 That said, the two most promising predictors: piece_count and num_reviews also display fairly high correlation.
-Further analysis of an intial model will clearly be warranted.
+Further analysis of an initial model will clearly be warranted.

 ## Further Resources